embark-framework/embark-site/source/docs/contracts_deployment.md

       "deployment": {
         <mark class="highlight-inline">"accounts": [
           {
+            "privateKey": "your_private_key" // Not recommended, as it may be checked into source control },
+          {
-            "privateKey": "your_private_key"
+            "privateKey": process.env.DAPP_PRIVATE_KEY // Better
           },
           {
-            "privateKeyFile": "path/to/file" // You can put more than one key, separated by , or ;
+            // Ensure file isn't checked into source control "privateKeyFile": "path/to/file" // Can contain more than one key, separated by , or ;
           },
           {
             "mnemonic": "12 word mnemonic",